petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 ## Manually Translating Content

 !!! note
-    To manually translate web content, users must have either View and Update permissions for the asset or Translation permissions for one or more languages.
+    To translate web content manually, users must have either View and Update permissions for the asset or Translation permissions for one or more languages.
 See [Managing Permissions for Translation](./managing-translation-permissions.md) for more information.

 Use the [translation interface](#manually-translating-web-content-articles-using-the-translation-interface) in the web content article's action menu, or translate its fields while [creating/editing one](#manually-translating-web-content-articles-during-creationedition).